khanghh/goja-nodejs/README.md

 Nodejs compatibility library for Goja
 ====

-This is a collection of Goja modules that provide nodejs compatibility.
+This is a collection of [goja](https://github.com/dop251/goja) modules that provide nodejs compatibility.

 Example: